TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

   - *term_torrent* (Responses $\in$ [1, 5])
   - *cookie_id* \rightarrow keeps track of unique visitors
   - *DL_Score* (Responses $\in$ (0, 1))

-- `rf_model.rds` &#8594; Contains the Random Forest model.
-On more information on how to use it visit https://github.com/nsgLUMS/predict_DigitalLiteracy/blob/main/DL_model.rmd

 ## Starting Shiny Server
 Once we have the shiny server configuration file ready and the app ready, it's time to make the server at the given port to host it live.
 To do this run the following command on the terminal.
 The code also shows how to check the *status* of the server i.e. whether the server is listening on the port or not.
 Its sample output is shown.